Softpanorama

 Norton Commander related Humor:

-Due to tremendous popularity in the USSR Norton Commander also has some cultural influences.
+Due to tremendous popularity in the USSR, Norton Commander used to become almost a "native" feature of DOS environment and also has some cultural influences.
 First of all the word "Norton" became almost synonym to orthodox file manager in Russian language.
 It also generated an elaborate series of computer humor stories like the story of conflict between Norton Commander and Digger (an addictive DOS game):

 "You eat too long and way too much private Digger ! ... "

-the Norton Commander speech to the DOS faithful in the face of growing number of Windows defectors (imitates arcane style of Politburo's announcements ("false values", "our enemies"))
+Another example is the Norton Commander speech to the DOS faithful in the face of growing number of Windows defectors (imitates arcane style of Politburo's announcements (note the terms "false values", "our enemies" which were used by Soviet propaganda machine as often as democracy and terrorists are used in US propaganda))

 and about the incompatibility of Norton Commander and alcohol (which is probably the best one of the series):